PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Experiments

 \subsection{Experiment Setup}

 \textbf{Dataset \& Model:} We evaluate PRISM on the visual instruction tuning dataset LLaVA-665K \citep{liu2024improvedbaselinesvisualinstruction}, using LLaVA-1.5-7B \citep{liu2024improvedbaselinesvisualinstruction} as our primary base model.
+To test robustness beyond the LLaVA-style mixture, we additionally evaluate PRISM on VisionFlan-186K \citep{xu-etal-2024-vision}, a distinct instruction pool containing 191 vision-language tasks and 186K samples.
 All experiments are conducted for one epoch following the official fine-tuning hyperparameters.
 To ensure a fair comparison, we maintain a consistent training environment across all evaluations.

 \textbf{Baselines:} We compare PRISM against a comprehensive set of baselines, including Random Selection, Instruction Length, Perplexity \citep{liu2024morehighvaluedataselection}, GraNd \citep{paul2023deeplearningdatadiet}, EL2N \citep{paul2023deeplearningdatadiet}, InstructionGPT-4 \citep{wei2023instructiongpt4200instructionparadigmfinetuning}, SELF-FILTER \citep{chen2024visionlanguagemodelstrongfilter}, TIVE \citep{liu2024morehighvaluedataselection}, COINCIDE \citep{lee2024conceptskilltransferabilitybaseddataselection}, DataTailor \citep{yu2024mastering}, and ICONS \citep{wu2025iconsinfluenceconsensusvisionlanguage}.
 To ensure fair comparisons, we adopt the experimental settings and incorporate results from ICONS \citep{wu2025iconsinfluenceconsensusvisionlanguage} and TIVE \citep{liu2024morehighvaluedataselection}.